-All the files in the rtl and rtl/include folders are synthesizable.
-The user should first decide whether to use the flip-flop or latch-based register-file (see Register File).
-However, the use of the flip-flop-based register-file is the one suggested and used by default as it has been verified.
-Secondly, the user must provide a clock-gating module that instantiates the clock-gating cells of the target technology.
-This file must have the same interface and module name of the one provided for simulation-only purposes at bhv/cv32e40p_sim_clock_gate.sv (see Clock Gating Cell).
+The user must provide a clock-gating module that instantiates the functionally equivalent clock-gating cell of the target technology.
+This file must have the same interface and module name as the one provided for simulation-only purposes at bhv/cv32e40p_sim_clock_gate.sv (see Clock Gating Cell).